Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

 2. Give yourself time to prepare for work

-Working from home does not mean that you shall step into your home office and get started in an instant.
-Just like your regular onsite office, preparation is also essential while you work at home.
-Fix your desk, sort out your files, check emails before diving into the main job.
-Building an efficient routine will help you cope up faster in this new work environment.
+Working from home does not mean that you will step into your home office and get started in an instant.
+Just like in your regular onsite office, preparation is also essential while you work at home.
+Fix your desk, sort out your files, and check emails before diving into the main job.
+Building an efficient routine will help you adapt faster to this new work environment.

 3. Make a to-do list

 With the number of distractions and uncontrolled situations at home, making a to-do list will help you track what should be done and prioritised.

 Reminding you to finish a task is just a fraction of what a to-do list can do.
 In fact, the simple act of plotting your goals gives you tangible motivation to actually achieve them.
 An effective way to make a to-do list is to list all the tasks you need to finish for the day, including your backlog.
 You may also make a list at the end of the day for the next workday.
 After listing all the tasks and goals, you can classify them according to importance and urgency.
 You can focus on high-value activities or do the urgent ones first.
 Personalise this process based on your working style.